 Want to fit in amidst the Parisians?
 They love their Converse – particularly in black and they add a great sporty, chic edge to any look.

 If you’re blessed with some good midsummer weather in Fall, a textured knit skirt with a lightweight long sleeve top and a pair of flats is a great way to go for an evening out.

 I love balancing a more straight mini skirt with a puff sleeve shoulder.
 This is a go-to look of mine for more dressy occasions in cooler months.
 You could also consider a similar look with a tweed dress.

 Pair with a beret for an extra French touch and sock booties with a thicker heel for added height without sacrificing comfort.

 Plaid Pants with Ballet Flats

-Plaid pants are always in my suitcase to wear in Paris.
+Plaid pants are always in my suitcase to wear in Paris in the Fall and Winter.
 You’ll see them on the streets often and they are a nice break from jeans.
 Very Audrey Hepburn inspired!

 Chanel Inspired Tweed Jacket